 Founded in 1850, the University of Utah prepares students to live and compete in the global workplace.
-The U. encompasses 1,500 acres in the foothills of the Wasatch Mountain range.
-Utah became a member of the Pac-12 Conference on July 1, 2011.
+The U encompasses 1,500 acres in the foothills of the Wasatch Mountain range and became a member of the Pac-12 Conference on July 1, 2011.

 Geneticist Mario R. Capecchi received the 2007 Nobel Prize in Physiology or Medicine for his work on gene targeting. Çağan Şekercioğlu, assistant professor of biology, won the Scientific and Technical Research Council of Turkey's highest prize for 2014.
 Peter J. Stang, distinguished professor of chemistry, received the 2013 Priestley Medal and 2011 National Medal of Science for his pioneering work in supramolecular chemistry.

-The U.'s entertainment arts and engineering program has earned a top three rating seven years running according to Animation Career Review.
-The University's School of Computing, which earned a top 60 world ranking in 2016, was founded in 1965 and began a pioneering legacy in computer graphics and visualization that continues today.
+The U's entertainment arts and engineering program has been ranked regularly among the top three in the U.S. over the last decade according to Animation Career Review.
+The University's computer science program, which earned a top 50 ranking in 2019, was founded in 1965 and began a pioneering legacy in computer graphics and visualization that continues today.

-The College of Engineering's undergraduate program was ranked 40th by College Choice in 2017.
+The College of Engineering was ranked in No. 55 by U.S. News & World Report for 2020.
 The Scientific Computing & Imaging Institute is internationally recognized.